-Learning Outcomes - LEVEL 4 3A.
-Knowledge and understanding A3 Identify, where applicable, the role of ethics in the generation of knowledge of the travel and tourism industry.
-A2: Students will be introduced to a range of theoretical concepts and techniques to assist their understanding of how to add to their knowledge of the travel and tourism sector.
-This will be developed through lectures, seminars, and academic support activity.
+A2: Students will be introduced to a range of theoretical concepts and techniques to assist their understanding of how to add to their knowledge of the airport and airline sector.
+This will be developed through lectures, seminars and academic support activity.
 They will also be supported to use this information to support their development as a reflective practitioner so informing their own personal development.
 Classroom based lecture sessions - including written, discussion and research exercises - are used to explore theory and practice throughout the sector.
 A range of contemporary organisations are explored, and students are given - and then choose - companies upon which to base their assessments.
 Student visits to organisations and guest speakers facilitate the exploration of business structures.

+A3 Identify, where applicable, the role of ethics in the generation of knowledge of the airport and airline industry.

-A4 Identify a defined focus and methodology for enquiry into an aspect of the travel and tourism industries and undertake investigation with guidance.
-A3: Lectures and seminars will be used to introduce students to the concept of ethics in the generation of knowledge.
+A3 Lectures and seminars will be used to introduce students to the concept of ethics in the generation of knowledge.
 They will also be introduced to the ethical approval process used by the College and its importance in the protection of both the researcher and the subject.
 Seminar activities and academic support will be used to assist consolidation of understanding which will be tested through formative and summative assessment activities.